 Our proudest commitment to sustainability is our passion for enduring design.
 We design with the intention that you will hand pieces down to loved ones and friends and that each piece has the versatility and ability to be worn year-round.
 Our head office is located in Melbourne, where we are committed to an in-house design development business model.
 All V&W suppliers and makers are ECA (Ethical Clothing Australia) accredited and the majority have partnered with us since the brand was founded in 2004.
 We have built long-term relationships with our local makers to ensure we are supporting growth within our industry, as well as maintaining transparency throughout our supply chain.

 Australia is always our first choice for manufacturing; however, this is not always possible.
+We are committed to utilising a minimum of 70% Australian manufacturers.
 The decline of our local industry means Australian manufacturers are sometimes limited by the machinery and production techniques available.
 In making the decision to engage offshore manufacturers, V&W ensures this is centred in producing the highest quality garments possible, in line with sustainable practice.

 ENVIRONMENT & COMMUNITY

 V&W is entirely designed in Melbourne, and predominately made in Australia.
 Our carbon footprint is minimised by prioritising a local supply chain, as well as complete transparency with our suppliers.
 As we work towards zero-waste practices, we have partnered with multiple organisations to repurpose and donate excess fabrication and archive stock.